-- If you wish to listen to audio, please use headphones to avoid disruption to other students.
+- Please use headphones when listening to audio to avoid disruption to other students.

 - On occasion, Security or Library staff may ask you to vacate certain areas of the LRCs to facilitate cleaning and maintenance.

-- Reminder: All other forms of filming or audio capture in the LRCs are only permitted within a Group Study Room.
+- All other forms of filming or audio capture in the LRCs are only permitted within a Group Study Room.
 Find out more: Filming on campus.

 - As a matter of courtesy and to avoid dispute, please do not deliberately record or share video or audio of others without their prior permission.

-- Please use the cafe seating areas when eating messy or smelly snacks and meals.
+- Please use the cafe seating areas when eating hot food.